figurekim317/figurekim317.github.io/_pages/about.md

 signature: assets/images/about/signature.png
 ---

-I decided to pursue a career in control engineering because I received excellent grades in the subject during my undergraduate studies.
-Consequently, I was responsible for accelerator control and program development at CERN, the European Organization for Nuclear Research.
+I decided to pursue a career in control engineering after receiving high grades in the subject during my undergraduate studies.
+Consequently, I took on the responsibilities of accelerator control and program development at CERN, the European Organization for Nuclear Research.

-While considering attending graduate school, I watched the match between AlphaGo and Lee Sedol, which sparked my interest in the field of artificial intelligence.
-During my time in graduate school, I noticed that both my body and deep learning models were growing in size day by day.
-As a result, I started exercising and became interested in researching methods to compress deep learning models.
+As I considered attending graduate school, I watched the match between AlphaGo and Lee Sedol, which sparked my interest in the field of artificial intelligence.
+Throughout my time in graduate school, I noticed that both my body and deep learning models were growing larger day by day.
+This prompted me to start exercising and develop an interest in researching deep learning model compression.
+This curiosity led us to explore effective ways to perform object detection or segmentation tasks, even in resource-constrained environments.

-I believe that deep learning has the potential to drive positive change in the world.
-Therefore, I am currently developing and researching deep learning models that can be applied across various real-world fields.
+I believe that deep learning has the potential to move the world in a better direction.
+As a result, I am currently developing and researching deep learning models that can be applied in various real-world fields.